Dooders/.github/docs/Agency.md

 The environment in which an agent exists can be conceptualized as an arena, illustrating the dynamic agent-arena relationship.

 The Arena is the context in which agents operate, interact, and adapt, serving as the stage for their experiences and the backdrop for their decision-making and behaviors.
 It shapes the challenges they face and the opportunities they encounter, influencing their evolution and development.
-Keep in mind that the arena also changes as the relationship between it and the agent progress.
+Keep in mind that the arena also changes as the relationship between it and the agent progresses.

 ## Measure